ChifiSource/Olive.jl/README.md

 These extensions can be loaded individually; the setup will only add `OliveDefaults` with `Pkg`.
 The name is also pretty important, though certainly not necessary.
 Any name will work, including the default `root`.
 After pressing continue, a loadbar will appear and `Olive` will begin setting up your `olive` environment.
 After this loadbar finishes (so long as the setup completes successfully), you will be redirected to a new `Olive` session!
 #### documentation
 With the upcoming release of `0.1.0`, [chifi](https://github.com/ChifiSource) will also be releasing [OliveCreator](https://github.com/ChifiSource/OliveCreator.jl), this will be a website which hosts `Olive`.
 Along with this there will be interactive examples, notebooks, and most importantly -- documentation (for all chifi stuff, really awesome olive-based documentation).
 The problem is that this still requires a lot of work to `Olive` and its sister projects.
 In its current state the two best tools to learn `Olive` are
-- this README
+- this `README`
 - or the [OliveDefaults](https://github.com/ChifiSource/OliveDefaults.jl) documentation browser.

   I would recommend the latter.
 For the most part, this documentation is only needed if you are writing extensions for `Olive`.
 I could see knowledge of how the thing works being beneficial in these early pre-releases, however.
+In other instances, this `README` should suffice.
 #### user interface
 Olive's user-interface is relatively straightforward.
 When starting olive, you will be greeted with a `get started` `Project`.
 A `Project` in `Olive` is represented by a tab and the project's cells.
 This consumes the majority of the UI.
 These projects are contained within two separate panes, the **left pane** and the **right pane** respectively.
 The left pane **can** be open without the right pane, but the right pane **cannot** be open without the left pane.
 The project can be switched using the pane switcher button on the top of the project.
 At the top of the window will be the topbar.
 The topbar has two buttons on it, on the left this is a folder with an arrow.
 Clicking this button will open the **project explorer**.
 This is the menu to the left of your `Olive` session.
 At the top of this menu, there is the **inspector**, and below this is where every `Directory` is placed.
 When a `Project` is added to the session, it will also add a preview into the inspector.
 In the top right there is a cog, this button will reveal the **settings menu**.
 All settings in `Olive` are added via extensions, so these will be your extension settings, such as key-bindings and syntax highlighting.
 Adding more extensions will often add new settings to this menu.
 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/uiui.png"></img>
 ##### topbar
 The **top bar** is responsible for holding extension controls, settings, and the **project explorer**.
 Inside of the **settings** there will be an editable configuration for all of the loaded `Olive` extensions.
 Inside of the **project explorer** is access to file operations and the **inspector**.
+The top bar is composed of three main sections: `leftmenu`, `rightmenu` and `centermenu`.
+These sections are where some types of extensions may appear.
+With this, the **topbar** becomes the main control for `Olive`.
+From here we access both files to edit and our `Olive` settings.
 ##### session
+**Session** is the colloquial name for the main editor which comprises `Olive` -- this being the `Project` and `Cell` combination.
+Inside of **session** there are two panes, `pane_one` and `pane_two` respectively.
+These panes houses projects, their tabs being contained within a tab container above them.
+Clicking these tabs will yield project focus.
+Double clicking will add the tab's controls to the tab.
+These are, from left to right, `decollapse controls`, `new cell`, `switch pane`, `re-source`,`step evaluate`, and `close project`.
+Other than this, the hotkeys in [keybindings](https://github.com/ChifiSource/Olive.jl#keybindings) are the primary method `Olive` uses for input.
+Files are open from the **project explorer** and then edited inside of this session, before being saved via `ctrl` + `S` or the **inspector**.
 ##### project explorer
 <div align="center">
 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/pexplorer.png"></img>